dmjones/flutter_lorem/README.md

 Sentences are formed from a list of approximately 4000 latin words.
 Up to two commas are inserted per sentence.
 Shorter words are favoured 50% of the time, which produces a more natural looking sentence.

 Words are selected randomly.
-The sentences are not lat
+The sentences are not valid latin!